 How does a wine aerator compare to a wine decanter?

-After testing nine aerators (see below) with two different wines (one a USA Cabernet Sauvignon, one an Italian Chianti Classico – both young), it is clear that all of the aerators have different levels of effectiveness.
+After testing ten aerators with two or more different wine styles (eight were tested with the same, young USA Cabernet Sauvignon and Italian Chianti Classico), it is clear that each aerator has a different levels of effectiveness.
 Moreover, the changes provided by the wine aerators can be brief or lasting.

-This brings me to an important point: Wine can only absorb certain amounts of oxygen at a given rate.
-We often treat wine with kid gloves, but wine is hearty – especially the young wines we mostly drink.
-That’s why the best ones can age well, while the other wines that were intended to be consumed within the first few years can hang on longer than perhaps they should.
+This brings me to an important point.
+Wine can only absorb certain amounts of oxygen at a given rate.
+We often treat wine with kid gloves, but wine is hearty – especially the young wines we most often drink.
+That’s why the best ones can age well and the less good ones can hang on longer than perhaps they should.
 The amount of oxygen in those aged bottles of wine and the rate at which they absorb it is scientifically defined.
 Laboratories can predict the shelf lives of wine.
 Winemakers choose corks based on their oxygen transfer rates so that wines are “scheduled” to age in a certain way as they hit retail shelves.